openedx/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

 .. note:: Before you re-run a course, make sure that its settings and content are complete.
-Additions and changes that you make to the original course after you create the new course are not propagated to the new course.
+Additions and changes that you make to the original course after you create the new course have no effect on the new course.

 ..
 Comment out the procedure to create rerun, since only Global Admin (i.e.
 .. edX internal can do this) Done as part of DOC-2236 (CT, Sept 11, 2015)